 The identifier you supply with your scheme distinguishes your app from others that declare support for the same scheme.
 To ensure uniqueness, specify a reverse DNS string that incorporates your company’s domain and app name.
 Although using a reverse DNS string is a best practice, it does not prevent other apps from registering the same scheme and handling the associated links.
 Use universal links instead of custom URL schemes to define links that are uniquely associated with your website.

-You cannot claim support for some well-known URL schemes, including
+You can't claim support for some well known URL schemes, including

 Handle Incoming URLs

 When another app opens a URL containing your custom scheme, the system launches your app, if necessary, and brings it to the foreground.
 The system delivers the URL to your app by calling your app delegate’s

 application(_: method.
 Add code to the method to parse the contents of the URL and take appropriate actions.
 To ensure the URL is parsed correctly, use

 NSURLComponents APIs to extract the components.
 Obtain additonal information about the URL, such as which app opened it, from the system-provided options dictionary.